Nolan-Tonthat/nosql-challenge/README.md

 3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

+Unless otherwise stated, for each question:</br>
+* Use count_documents to display the number of documents contained in the result.
+* Display the first document in the results using `pprint`.
+* Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.